 Visiting the Ngorongoro crater is a beautiful experience watching wildlife within the volcano.
 Within the Ngorongoro Conservation Area, Massive herds of wildebeest, zebras and elephants roam the landscape and you will come across a lion or two and if you are lucky, a rhino may cross your path.

 13. Visit a Maasai Village

 You cannot visit East Africa without visiting a Masai Tribe.

 The original nomads and Masai warriors will welcome you into their villages showing you how they make fire while putting on performances and jumping high in the air.

 Their majestic voices will win you over and you won’t be able to leave without digging deep into your wallets to buy a souvenir.

 Be prepared: The Masai have been running tours for decades and know the art of the deal.
 They’ll quote high prices but you can barter.

 15. Lake Manyara National Park

-For birds and beauty, Lake Manyara is the place to be.
+For a more popular bird watching destination Lake Manyara is the place to be.

 This alkaline lake is famous for its pink flamingo population.
 But aside from the thousands of migrating flamingoes, you also see storks, kingfishers and eagles.
 It’s not just for the birds though, we were mesmerized by the baboon colony walking en masse like Planet of the Apes to the forest and the statue-like giraffes reflections in the water.